Best-of Guides Ireland

 Customs House, P81 K291 Baltimore

-Further along the coast is Baltimore, which is centred around a busy harbour, overlooking the Irish Sea; during the summer months, you can watch the ferries leaving daily for the nearby islands of Sherkin and Cape Clear.
+At the southern end of Ireland is Baltimore, which is centred around a busy harbour, overlooking the Irish Sea; during the summer months, you can watch the ferries leaving daily for the nearby islands of Sherkin and Cape Clear.
 Turkish-born Ahmet Dede might have chosen to make this corner of west Ireland his home, but he also keeps his heritage alive in the kitchen, and his personality shines through in every dish; his unique version of modern Turkish cooking shows refinement, detail and balance – particularly when it comes to spicing.
 The sheer joy from those dining here is more than evident; the room is always filled with smiling faces and a contented buzz, which is helped along by co-owner Maria, who leads the service.

 Bastion